irtiq7/LOCC_Mapper/README.md

 ## LOCC_Mapper: **Line of Code and Connectivity (LOCC) Mapper**
 Visualize, Analyze, and Map File Relationships in Your Codebase

+**Introducing LOCC Mapper**
-**Introducing LOCC Mapper**, the ultimate tool for developers and teams to gain deep insights into their codebases.
+The ultimate tool for developers and teams to gain deep insights into their codebases.
 Whether you’re working on a small project or managing a large-scale application, LOCC Mapper is designed to help you understand and optimize your code structure effortlessly.

 ![GUI](https://github.com/irtiq7/LOCC_Mapper/blob/main/image/GUI.png)